 How is your organisation enhancing WASH’s contributions to improve HCF services?
 Stay engaged and register now to the SNV WASH e-group to enrich conversations and exchange.

-This blog is the second installment to the three-part participant account of the learning blocks tackled during the learning event, WASH in Health Care Facilities.
+This blog is the second installment in the three-part participant account of the learning blocks tackled during the learning event, WASH in Health Care Facilities.
 View other accounts here: Entry points for change: WASH in HCFs learning event, and Exploring waste stream technologies and management models: WASH in HCFs learning event.

 During the learning event, Alison MacIntyre from WaterAid Australia shared WaterAid’s four-step model approach in incorporating WASH perspectives in HCF service improvements.
 This approach is currently being implemented in a Water for Women-supported project in Myanmar.